andrew-waters/linkerd2-mixin/README.md

 This mixin is a jsonnet package which can be used standalone or as part of your own config.

-It generates Grafana dashboards for [linkerd2](https://github.com/linkerd/linkerd2) montioring and can work in standalone or multi cluster setups.
+It generates Grafana dashboards for [linkerd2](https://github.com/linkerd/linkerd2) monitoring and can work in standalone (default) or in [multi cluster](#multi-cluster-support) setups.

 ## How to use